nightscout/cgm-remote-monitor/CONTRIBUTING.md

 ## Create a prototype

 Fork cgm-remote-monitor and create a branch.
 You can create a branch using `git checkout -b wip/add-my-widget`.
-This creates a new branch called `wip/add-my-widget`.
-The `wip` stands for work in progress and is a common prefix so that when know what to expect when reviewing many branches.
+This creates a new branch called `wip/add-my-widget`. `wip` stands for work in progress and is a common prefix so that we know what to expect when reviewing many branches.

 ## Submit a pull request